 Welcome to my website!

 I was also the treasurer for the UW’s Center for Culture, History & Environment, a group of campus faculty, staff, and graduate students from many different backgrounds whose interest in environmental studies brings them together.

-In a less official capacity, I am a cartoonist and a stand-up comedian.
-In January 2020, I promised myself I would draw more and the result is Slush Pile Comics, which you can check out on this website!
-I also have performed stand-up comedy on and off for the last five years throughout southern Wisconsin — mainly in the Madison area — and northern Illinois and am looking to expand my geography.
+In a less official capacity, I am a stand-up comedian.
+I’ve performed on and off for the last seven years throughout the Midwest.
 In 2017, I started my own monthly comedy show that I often used as a fundraiser for organizations like Planned Parenthood, the ACLU, the Immigrant Defense Project, and Wisconsin Public Radio.
 Humor is a very important means of communication to me and one I feel has the potential to bring people together in an increasingly divided social climate.

-When I’m not doing these things, I’m hanging out with my fiancé Emily and our dogs Toby and Oliver (all pictured below).
+When I’m not doing these things, I’m hanging out with my wife Emily and our dogs Toby and Oliver (all pictured below).

 Thank you and I hope you enjoy reading through my website!